 The race starts 1pm with registration from 11am-12.30pm in the churchyard.
 Registrations on day only.
 Over 16s.
 Entry £5.

 Race Route (2020): 60th Anniversary Classic.
 For the 2020 race it is proposed that a mixture of the pre-2002 & 2009 courses will be run (with extra safety measures on the zig-zags).

 Hence the race should be back to the classic 4-mile summit & back course (with only a slight detour on the ascent).

-Race Route (2010-2019): A safety concern from the 2002 route was with zig-zags section with high-speed front runners hurtling through lower speed backmarkers.
+Race Route (2010-2019): A safety concern from the original route was with zig-zags section with high-speed front runners descending through lower speed backmarkers.
 Hence the decision was taken to move the descent route onto the northern spur creating a circular route.

 The course is approx 7.5km and 400m height gain/loss.

 Revised Route (2002-2009): With crops in the lower fields the route was diverted to the main track for the 2002 race.
 This also stopped the queues for the stiles.
-The route change added an additional 200m to the length of the race.
+The route change added an additional 200m to the length of the race but removed the stiles.

 Original Route (1960-2000): headed diagonally up the fields from the waterworks on the public footpath.